waxlab/lupe/README.md

  +- luperc.lua
 ```

-* `etc` folder is the place where you can add yout project assets.
+* `etc` folder is the place where you can add your project assets.
 For a console
 program you can have files containing colorschemes, or data skeleton, or any
 other configuration you want to.
 Like in the Unix etc directory.
 If the project
 is related to a website, here you can put your templates, css, js etc.